 About Mustard Greens

 Mustard greens are grown and eaten all over the world.
-They can come in all kinds of various forms.
+They come in various kinds and forms.
 These greens in each form, are from the leaves of plants where seeds grow to make mustard.
-They are spiciest part of the bitter greens.
+They are the spiciest part of the bitter greens.
 It is part of the greens family that includes kale, collards, beet greens and turnip greens.

 Flavor of The Greens

 The flavor of these greens taste very much like mustard.
 The more you chew, the more prominent the flavor becomes.
 As baby plants, they are narrow sprigs.
 As baby plants they are least bitter, and make good fresh salad greens.
 When the plants grow, they get curly and become more bitter.

 Caring for the Greens

 A good place to start with any green in your kitchen is to give them a through washing.
 To wash, fill a bowl full of lukewarm water, and then submerge the mustard greens into the water.
 Gently swish them back and forth in the water.
 Next pull the greens out of the water and refill the bowl with fresh water.
 Repeat the process until the greens are clean.
 Once clean, place your greens on a drying mat or towel and let them drip dry.
 You can gently pat them dry if needed, or use a salad spinner if you have one.

 What You Need To Cook